wlafargue/ProductPrice_ML-Prediction/README.md

-# Product Price Prediction using Machine Learning
+# Product Prices Prediction using Machine Learning

 This projects presents the EDA (Exploratory data analysis) and prediction of product prices from Amazon USA dataset.